-Cysts are closed capsule or sac-like structures, typically filled with liquid, semisolid, or gaseous material, very much like a blister.
-In this article, we will describe the various types.
+Cysts are closed capsule or sac-like structures, typically filled with a liquid, semisolid, or gaseous material, much like a blister.

 - genetic conditions

 - a fault in an organ of a developing embryo

 - blockages of ducts in the body that cause fluids to build up